Navigate ARFID with a compassionate and collaborative approach

 You’ll start by filling out a brief application so we can learn more about what you’re experiencing and what kind of support you’re looking for.
 This helps us make sure we’re the right fit for your needs.

-If our practice is a good fit for the support you’re seeking, you’ll receive an email confirming that we can work with you.
+If our practice is a good fit for the support you’re seeking, you’ll receive an email invitation to schedule an optional discovery call and then your first session.

 Step 3: Begin nutrition therapy with your dietitian

-Your early sessions focus on getting to know you: your history with food and your body, what feels hard right now, and what kind of support feels safe and doable.
+Your early sessions focus on getting to know you: your history with food and your body, what feels hard right now and what changes feel doable.

 This work is collaborative, compassionate, and individualized.

 Most clients work with us for about 3–6 months, meeting weekly or biweekly depending on what feels supportive.
-Around the 3-month and 6-month points, you and your dietitian will check in together to talk about how things are feeling, what’s shifting, and what you might need next.
+Around 3 months of working together, you and your dietitian will check in about how the overall support is feeling for you, what’s shifting, and what you might need next.

 Client stories